The Mind of the Married Man

-The Mind of the Married Man is a television series that ran on the HBO network for two seasons consisting of twenty episodes between September 2001 and November 2002.
+The Mind of the Married Man is a television series that ran on HBO for two seasons consisting of twenty episodes between September 2001 and November 2002.
 The story focused on the challenges of modern-day married life from a male perspective.

 The theme song was the title song of the musical I Love My Wife (1977), written by Cy Coleman and Michael Stewart.